centre-for-humanities-computing/DaCy/docs/index.rst

 The documentation is organized in three parts:

-- **Getting Started** contains the installation instructions and guided and tutorials on how to use DaCy.
+- **Getting Started** contains the installation instructions, guides, and tutorials on how to use DaCy.
 - **Performance** contains a series of performance metrics and comparisons of DaCy and other Danish NLP pipelines.
 - **Package References** contains the documentation of each public class and function.